davidearl/jflower/README.md

 ## how?

-There are some **examples** in the jflow directory.
+There are some **examples** in the jflower directory.
 You can just open these examples in your browser: no need to have them on a web server.

-Include jquery, and jflow.js from the jflow directory, for example:
+Include jquery, and jflower.js from the jflower directory, for example:

     <script src='/jquery-2.1.4.min.js'></script>
-    <script src='/jflow-0.1.1/jflow.js'></script>
+    <script src='/jflower-0.1.1/jflower.js'></script>

 The plugin is invoked like this